aemami1/KnowRef/Knowref_scraping/README.md

-5. The POS tags provide further information about the candidate noun phrases, e.g., whether there actually are nouns, whether they agree in Number, whether there are too many other confounding NPs, whether they differ in adjectives (e.g. ìThe red car Ö but the green carÖî would not be a repetition of ìcarî)
+5. The POS tags provide further information about the candidate noun phrases, e.g., whether there actually are nouns, whether they agree in Number, whether there are too many other confounding NPs, whether they differ in adjectives (e.g. ‚ÄúThe red car ‚Ä¶ but the green car‚Ä¶‚Äù would not be a repetition of ‚Äúcar‚Äù)

    This is done by =filter_postagged.py=, Usage:
    #+BEGIN_SRC shell